Encharted Cook

 5 from 1 vote

-Creamy Grape Salad is sweet and refreshing.
-This creamy salad with sweetened cream cheese and sour cream is always a hit at potlucks and celebrations.
+Creamy Grape Salad featuring sweetened cream cheese and sour cream is always a hit at potlucks.
+This dessert salad is a sweet, refreshing side dish.

 Prevent your screen from going dark